michaelgroves90/CV-1/README.md

 ## Hobbies & Other Interests

-I have a keen interest in nature, I love going hiking and exploring and I'm also a keen reader.
-I also enjoy strategy games and listening to records.
+The pub is often where you will find me, engaging in conversation with friends and enjoying a few gins.
+I am a keen reader, enjoying such subjects as Economics, Philosophy, and Political Theory.
+I also love science fiction and fantasy novels. <br>
+Strategy games (chess, computer games) <br>
 I still occasionally write music and enjoy production and sound design.